hsuwanying/webform-spam-filter-development/README.md

 Features used in the logistic regression are very different from the other two models, this would require further investigation and experiments to test with different combinations of variables.
 However, this approach allows us to confirm variables: server_protocol, is_cookies, accept_language, ACCEPT_LANG_NULL, flag_count, and MESSAGE_URLS are important for spam detection in this research.

 ## Conclusion & Recommadation
-This research has shown an improvement in assessments such as acracy, error rate, and specificity with all proposed classifiers, which proves that a spam filter designed with a machine learning approach can achieve as good performance as a rule-based protocol.
+This research has shown an improvement in assessments such as acracy, error rate, and specificity with all proposed classifiers, which proves that a spam filter designed with a machine learning approach can achieve as good performance as a rule-based protocol and the spam classifier build with random forest model has the best performace amongest other classifiers.
 Nevertheless, as the evolution of spam detection techniques is changed from time to time, more advanced techniques or influential factors need to be considered.
 Three recommendations are provided as follows:

 ### Establish Data collection and processing strategies
 Through the research process, features extracted from the header fields play significant roles that impact on spam recognition process, which echoes the findings from previous research and study.
 Hence, having clear guidance and data collection strategies is essential to improve data quality and improve the spam filter system.